 11. Sand Hollow State Park

-Sand Hollow State Park is a great place to visit if you’re looking for a chance to get away from it all and enjoy some time in nature.
-The park is located in Hurricane and features a beautiful lake perfect for swimming, fishing, or boating.
+Sand Hollow State Park is a great place to visit if you want to get away from it all and enjoy some time in nature.
+The park is in Hurricane and features a beautiful lake perfect for swimming, fishing, or boating.

-Sand Hollow State Park is a great place to spend a day, but it can get very hot, so bring plenty of water, sunscreen, and hats.
-There are no food options inside the park, so bring your snacks and lunch.
-And since you’ll be spending most of your time outdoors, it’s a good idea to wear comfortable shoes.
+Sand Hollow State Park is a great place to spend a day, but it can get boiling, so bring plenty of water, sunscreen, and hats.
+No food options are inside the park, so bring your snacks and lunch.
+And since you’ll be spending most of your time outdoors, wearing comfortable shoes is a good idea.

 12. Cedar Breaks National Monument